sumosam/thinking-in-LISP/thinkingInLISP.md

 # Thinking in LISP

-The code in this repository deals with the following problem:
+To help understand how to think in LISP, the code in this repository will go through the following problem:

 ```
 Given a list of items of arbitrary length, produce all possible sequences